 Thank you for your understanding.
 We strive to provide a safe and enjoyable facility for our members.

 Guest passes are for our members’ convenience.
 We encourage you to share the Y with your friends by bringing them with you.
-Below are some things you want to know about Guest Visits at our Y: Guest Pass Policy
+Only Community YMCA members will be given guest privileges as defined.
+Below are some things you want to know about Guest Visits at our Y:

-Full Privilege Members, 18+, are issued four (4) complimentary guest passes per year.
+- Each Community YMCA Full Privilege Adult, Family and Senior Adult Membership, will be issued four (4) complimentary guest passes per year.

-Guests, under the age of 18, MUST be accompanied by an adult.
+- Guests, under the age of 18, MUST be accompanied by a Community YMCA adult member.

-Guests are limited to general use of the facility.
+- Guests are limited to 3 visits per year and general use of the facility.

-Wellness Center use limited to guests 15 years and older.
+- Wellness Center & Weight Room use is restricted to guests 15 years and older.

-Child Watch is for Full Privilege Members only.
+- Child Watch (babysitting) is for Community YMCA Members only.

-Some other facility use restrictions may apply, please check with the branch you are visiting.
+- Other facility use restrictions may apply, please make sure to check with the branch before visiting.

-Proper Identification for Guests – All guests are required to show a valid, government-issued photo-ID (state ID/driver’s license).
+Proper Identification for Guests – All guests are required to show a valid, government-issued photo-ID (state ID/driver’s license, or school issued ID).
 All guests must complete and sign the liability waiver prior to their visit.
 Guests will also be registered in the membership software and have their picture taken and saved to their guest account.

 Guest Pass Liability & Indemnity Waivers – All guests must complete a Guest Pass Liability Waiver.
 Guests, under the age of 18, must have a parent/legal guardian complete and sign the liability waiver prior to their visit.